All Courses Approved by NCBTMB and by GEORGIA and FLORIDA Massage Boards and reported to CE Broker

 Level 2 (Nuat Boran / Thai bodywork 2) focuses on identifying and using the movements and “sen” (energy meridians) to treat specific areas, especially hips, low back, abdomen, and shoulders.
 Using the same outline for a whole–body treatment used in the first workshop, we look at the uses of each movement and “sen” and insert more movements into the outline to better treat certain areas.
 Attention is given to improving the practitioner’s body mechanics and rhythmic flow.
 Application to a table and a chair are included.
 This is a 3-day workshop giving 21 CE Hours credit.

 Note: Level 1 is prerequisite for Level 2.

-Table Thai is exactly the same as Level 1, except everything is done on tables instead of the usual and traditional floor mats.
-The same Thai techniques and the same sequence of moves are taught as in Level 1.
+Table Thai is exactly the same as Level 1 Thai Bodywork, except everything is done on tables instead of the traditional floor mats.
+The same Thai techniques and the same sequence of moves are taught so one can do the same complete Thai treatment that would be done on the floor.
 This is NOT a combination of sweedish and Thai.
-It is all Thai, done with clients clothed, involving the same stretches done in the basic floor routine.
+It is all Thai, done with clients clothed, involving the same stretches and moves done in the basic floor routine.
 All the moves I teach in the basic routine in Level 1 on the floor can be easily adapted to the table WITHOUT having to get up on the table.
-However many of the moves taught in Level 2 cannot be easily done on a table.
+(However some of the moves taught in Level 2 cannot be easily done on a table.)